teselkinV/Smart-Brain-back-end/README.md

 # SmartBrain-api - v1
-Final project for Udemy course
+Final project for Udemy course "Zero to Mastery" by Andrei Neagoie.